 Sometimes you need to just hack away at dirt to remove a plant.
-That’s where a pick axe comes in.
+That’s where a pick axe (also called a “cultivator”) comes in.
 This heavy duty tool is great for breaking apart tough soil and getting underneath roots.

 I use this heavy duty pick axe when volunteering with Master Naturalists to remove certain invasive plants.

 I don’t use it as often as my other garden tools, but it is a handy one to have available.